undrafted/edogawa/README.md

 #### Edogawa Report object

 Edogawa returns a `Report` object when an exception is caught.
+See example generated report [below](https://github.com/undrafted/edogawa#sample-report-object).
 The structure is:

 ```js
 export type Report = {